 Araminta Spookie series

-You can find all of the recommendations above plus more 2nd and 3rd grade favorites in the Year of 2-3 Read Alouds section of my Amazon Recommendations Page. (affiliate link)
+You can find all of the recommendations above plus more 2nd and 3rd grade favorites in the Books for Your Classroom Library 2-3 Amazon Recommendation List. (affiliate link)

 Want more classroom library resources?